 At last, we had dinner at Saravana Bhavan in Southhall.

 DAY 8: A Day Trip to Oxford City

 If you are spending two weeks, in the UK, I would suggest you include a trip to Oxford City.
-It is one of the cities with a remarkable classic architecture and heritage monuments.
+It is one of the cities with remarkable classic architecture and heritage monuments.

-We boarded the train to Oxford, and en route, we stepped down at Bicester village, which is the fanciest mega-market of almost all the globally renowned luxury brand’s outlets.
+We boarded the train to Oxford, and en route, we stepped down at Bicester village, which is the fanciest mega-market of almost all the globally renowned luxury brand outlets.
 It was an altogether different glam world of Gucci and Prada, Burberry and Armani, and many more.

-In Oxford, the entry in the college premises is prohibited by tourists.
+In Oxford, entry into the college premises is prohibited by tourists.
 Hence, my wish of dining in the Harry Potter hall remained unfulfilled, needless to say, but it was still worth visiting, owing to the fact that I am fond of reading and I got to spend time in one of those huge public libraries shown in the movies.